chr26195/chr26195.github.io/index.md

 layout: homepage
 ---

 🤗 Hi!
 I am Chenxiao, a PhD student at [Toyota Technological Insitute at Chicago](https://www.ttic.edu), an independent philanthropically endowed computer science research institute located on the [University of Chicago](https://www.uchicago.edu/en) campus.
 I am fortunate to be advised by [Zhiyuan Li](http://zhiyuanli.ttic.edu) and to collaborate closely with [David McAllester](https://home.ttic.edu/~dmcallester/) and [Nathan Srebro](https://nati.ttic.edu).
 I also occasionally spend time visiting [Massachusetts Institute of Technology](https://www.mit.edu).
 Previously, I was a research intern at [Amazon Web Services](https://www.amazonaws.cn/en/ailab/), mentored by [David Wipf](http://www.davidwipf.com/).
 I received both my M.S. and B.S. degrees from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn), where I worked with [Junchi Yan](https://thinklab.sjtu.edu.cn).
+For more details, see [CV](/assets/files/CV.pdf).
 My primary research interests include:

 1️⃣ **Reasoning & Planning with LLMs**: I study, from first principles, how today's large language models achieve impressive capabilities and where they fundamentally fall short.
 In doing so, I seek to develop practical methods to push them toward tackling harder tasks — faster, cheaper, and with results we can verify.
 I am also drawn to philosophical questions that arise as AI systems begin to outperform humans across various domains.